 Here's how it's gone: Tuesday morning was the last day of the treatment "planning" sessions and what I call the "undress rehearsal."
 Not too big of a deal--just me practicing the "walk in, check in, grab a gown, strip down to the waist, throw on the gown, put clothes in the locker and report for duty in the waiting area with similarly attired folks" routine.
 Once the radiation nurse comes and gets me, she has me lay down on the "bed" that is very much like what you see here.
 The tricky part is that they manipulate you and move you around by pulling on the sheet underneath.
-It's hard not to lift up and let them pull the sheet out, but that's not the point of it.
-Once I was positioned they commenced with the artwork.
+It's hard not to lift up and let them pull the sheet out, but t

 See the photo on the right?
 Yeah, that's not me either.
 Know how you know that?
 That's a left breast and as we all know by now "my" cancer was "right breast 10 o'clock."
 But that is a very good photo of the type of artwork they created on my body.
 Only my ink was purple.
 And they circled each of my little "freckle" tattoos.
 Luckily this drawing stuff was only done on the practice day and won't be done every day.
 Thank goodness, because the ink was difficult to get off and the office wasn't well prepared (or, prepared really at all) to help me get the ink off so I could get dressed and return to work without turning my top purple.
 She gave me little alcohol swabs--and by little I mean 1" by 1 1/2" --to dab at the ink in my dressing room but all that did is get it wet enough to smear it all over the place.
 Of course there was no tissue or paper towel available.
 (This will just be our little secret--I used the hospital gown to wipe it all off.
 Hey, they should have given me something reasonable to clean up with!!).
 I always get the feeling that I'm the only person who returns to work after treatments.
 How exactly does one get 6 months off for cancer treatments???
 I don't understand why the treatment offices aren't more prepared to deal with things like, oh, I don't know, the fact that not everyone is headed home to a shower after their appointment?